ajgorhoe/IGLib.workspace.doc.codedoc/0readme.txt

 used (1.8.17), suppossedly in 1.9.2 (current v.
 1.9.3) - please check.
 Update: Version 1.9.3 installed (branch RT_master of codedoc_resources repo),
 this did not solve the problem.
 To try excluding the file.
+Update: excluding the file that is problematic solves the issue and the above error is not reported any more.
+However, Doxigen still cannot successfully generate the extended documentation (including dependencies, configurations lgmall and lgmall_with_sources).

 WARNING - IMPORTANT - running doxygen directly: